Nancy Martin

-Nancy Faye Martin (born February 17, 1973 in Rosetown, Saskatchewan) is a Canadian curler from Saskatoon, Saskatchewan.
+Nancy Faye Martin (born February 17, 1973, in Rosetown, Saskatchewan) is a Canadian curler from Wakaw, Saskatchewan.
+She currently skips her own team out of Martensville.

 Career

+Women's career

-Martin has been playing on the World Curling Tour since the 2004-05 season.
-In the 2014-15 season, she joined the Jill Shumay rink at third.
-She has been skipping a rink since the 2015-16 season.
+Martin has been curling competitively since the 2004–05 season.
+In the 2014–15 season, she joined the Jill Shumay rink at third, playing one season for the team.
+She skipped her own team from 2015 to 2018.

-Martin played in the 2018 Canadian Mixed Doubles Curling Olympic Trials with partner Catlin Schneider.
-They finished 5-3 and lost in a tiebreaker.
-She also competed in the 2019 Canadian Mixed Doubles Curling Championship with Tyrel Griffith, losing to Jocelyn Peterman and Brett Gallant in the final.

 Martin joined the Sherry Anderson rink for the 2018–19 season.
 At the 2019 Saskatchewan Scotties Tournament of Hearts, Team Anderson made it all the way to the final where they lost to Robyn Silvernagle 6–5, after giving up a steal in the tenth end.
 The next season, The team had three semifinal finishes and two quarterfinal finishes on the World Curling Tour.
 At the 2020 Saskatchewan Scotties Tournament of Hearts, they once again lost in the final to the Robyn Silvernagle rink, this time 8–5.
 Due to the COVID-19 pandemic in Saskatchewan, the 2021 Saskatchewan Scotties Tournament of Hearts was cancelled.
 Since the reigning champions, Team Silvernagle, did not retain three out of four team members still playing together, Team Anderson was invited to represent Saskatchewan at the 2021 Scotties Tournament of Hearts, as they had the most points from the 2019–20 and 2020–21 seasons combined, which they accepted.
-At the Hearts, they finished with a 6–6 sixth place finish.
+At the Hearts, they finished with a 6–6 sixth-place finish.
+At the 2022 Saskatchewan Scotties Tournament of Hearts, Team Anderson did not make it to the playoffs.

+Martin began skipping her own team again in 2023 with teammates Lindsay Bertsch, Jennifer Armstrong and Krysten Karwacki.
+The team made it to the finals of the 2023 Saskatchewan Scotties Tournament of Hearts, where they lost in the final to Robyn Silvernagle.
+The following season, Armstrong was replaced by Madison Kleiter.
+The team made it to the finals of the 2024 Saskatchewan Scotties Tournament of Hearts, but lost in the final again, this time to Skylar Ackerman.

+Seniors

+Martin won the 2023 Saskatchewan senior curling championships with teammates Deanna Doig, Nancy Inglis and Cathy Inglis.
+The team represented Saskatchewan at the 2023 Canadian Senior Curling Championships, where Martin led the team to the final, where they lost to Ontario, skipped by Susan Froud.